 That's why I recommend brushing your dog's teeth daily – just like you would your own teeth.
 It's the best way to ensure strong, healthy teeth.

 If you have a puppy, incorporate good oral hygiene from day one.
-Incorporating gentle dental care (consider using a soft piece of gauze with a dot of dog toothpaste) consistently when your dog is young conditions your dog to this routine.
+Incorporating gentle dental care (consider using a soft piece of gauze with a small dot of dog toothpaste) consistently when your dog is young conditions your dog to this routine.

 Here's a quick checklist to help you start taking better care of your dog's teeth: